Reality Tours & Travel was founded in 2005 by Chris Way and Krishna Pujari. Krishna told our founding story in 2015 on the TEDx stage

 Reality Tours & Travel was founded in August 2005 but we didn’t run a Dharavi tour until January 2006.
 It wasn’t easy to convince people to come and visit a slum: hotels wouldn’t work with us because we wouldn’t pay commission and people were sceptical of flyers being handed out on the street trying to bring them to a slum.
 Despite only having 367 visitors in 2006, we remained determined.
 We knew that Dharavi was a fascinating place and that the tour was an important step to raise awareness.
 In addition, the feedback we received from first tours was extremely positive.
 Our big break came when Lonely Planet included us in their 2007 guidebook.

 In 2007, even though Reality Tours was not yet profitable, we decided to begin community work.
 After assessing the needs of the community, we founded a community centre that provided English classes.
 Before long we began offering computer classes as well.

 In 2009 we expanded our social work by establishing our own non-profit organisation that would focus on providing high quality education to young people from underprivileged communities.
-The charity, Reality Gives (formerly Reality Cares), was founded after long talks with the community in Dharavi.
-It became clear that there was a need for additional education facilities in the area.
+The charity, Reality Gives (registered as Reality Cares), was founded after long talks with the community in Dharavi.
+It became clear that there was a need for additional educational facilities in the area.

-Currently, Reality Gives runs educational programs across Mumbai and Delhi, having impacted approximately 7000 beneficiaries to date.
-The community centres in Dharavi (Mumbai) and Sanjay Colony (New Delhi) deliver English, Computer and Life Skills classes to youth, as well as sports and art activities to adolescents.
-We also run a primary school in Dharavi that brings high-quality education to 500 kids every year.
-To find out more, you can read our 2017 annual report here.
+Currently, Reality Gives runs educational programs in Mumbai and Delhi.
+The community centres in Dharavi (Mumbai) and Sanjay Colony (New Delhi) deliver English, Computer and Life Skills classes to young people in the area.
+We also run a primary school in Dharavi that brings high-quality education to more than 500 kids every year.

 Over the years